markshinyounglee/CSM116Cinorderprocessor/README.md

 Then, run
 ./cpusim <file-name>

 to execute the commands.
+The trace file name must be one of the 23instMem-*.txt files since they contain the machine code files bytewise in little-endian manner.
 The output would be (a0,a1) where a0 and a1 are the two most recently updated register values.